emilyrosenberg/grain-free-friend/README.md

 #### Landing Page
 The landing page welcomes the user to GFF.
 It has information about the site and the GFF project, and shows three recently-added recipes.
 The header has a navbar and search bar, and there is a footer with social media links.

-**Recipe Viewing:**
+**Recipe Viewing:** <br>
 #### All Recipes
 This page shows all recipes on the site.
 #### Recipe Detail
-This page shows all the information about a single recipe, including title, decription, level, method, and up to 3 tags, as well as a photo and the ingredients and instructions.
+This page shows all the information about a single recipe, including title, description, level, method, and up to 3 tags, as well as a photo and the ingredients and instructions.

-**Account Creation:**
+**Account Creation:** <br>
 The user can create an account with a username and password.
-This fuctionality comes from allauth.
+This functionality comes from allauth.
 They can then log in, log out, create, update, and delete recipes, plus add and view favorites.
 #### Create an Account
 This is a simple form from allauth to create a username and password, styled with crispy forms.
 #### Login